armurox/Food_App/README.md

 4. **Recipe Search**
    - Users can search for recipes based on the ingredients they have stored.
    - The application retrieves recipes using the Spoonacular API, providing detailed instructions and information about the recipes.
+   - Expiry dates of ingredients are obtained (as a heuristic at the moment), from the OpenAI API.

 ## Prerequisites